andreymal/mini_fiction/README.rst

     FLASK_ENV=development

-You can override this file using native environment variables:
+You can override this file using native environment variables (example for bash):

 .. code::

+    $ export FLASK_ENV=production
-    FLASK_ENV=production mini_fiction run
+    $ mini_fiction run

 Configuration file